thejoshwolfe/git-vendor/README.md

 ## Version history

+#### v1.1.3

+- Fix bug where `update` would overlook local modifications when there are no upstream changes.
+Now `update` will discard the local modifications.
+- Add comment to the top of `git-vendor` explaining itself in a self-vendored context.

 #### v1.1.2

 - Fix config files that contain only comments not being treated as empty config files.